hungdothanh/thermal-and-visible-images-fusion/README.md

 # thermal-and-visible-images-fusion
 This is a student project for a module of face detection and temperature calculation.

-Objective: To capture thermal and visual images of participants, fuse them and figure out the facial temperature for further implementations (thermal data published onto a server, then subscribed into the docker of Ohmni robot for other projects)
+Objective: To capture thermal and visual images of participants, fuse them and figure out the facial temperature for further implementations (thermal data published onto a server, then subscribed into the docker of a robot for a diagnosis of a symptom of Covid-19)

 In this file will you find prerequisite on hardwares, middlewares and softwares installation along with their purposes; wiring instructions; explanations on how the module works; some limitations and corresponding approaches.